dreamwhite/ChonkyIntelBluetoothFirmware-Build/README.md

 ## How to proceed

-After making sure that IntelBluetoothFirmware stock kext works without any additional edit you can light the firmware from ~ 7.2MB to 26KB :)
+After making sure that IntelBluetoothFirmware stock kext works without any additional edit you can light the firmware from ~ 7.2MB to less than 1MB :)

 ### Identify your firmware version